New runners often neglect their socks. They go all out on the shoes, shorts, and shirts (maybe a hat), but don’t bother with the things on their feet.

 1. Smartwool Ph.D.
 Run Light Elite Micro Socks

 Starting off our list are these lightweight running socks from Smartwool.

 These socks feature Smartwool’s signature Degree Elite Fit System that molds to the shape of the foot.
 The Fit System has a flex zone near the ankle and a seamless toe joining for extra comfort.

-The Smartwool Run Light Elite socks also have strategically placed mesh zones that allow your feet to breathe while wicking moisture away.
-The unique pattern also prevents blisters when hiking or running on uneven trails or rough surfaces.
+Smartwool Run Light Elite socks also have strategically placed mesh zones that allow your feet to breathe while wicking moisture away.
+The unique pattern prevents blisters when hiking or running on uneven trails or rough surfaces.

 These socks are comprised of a 56% 41% wool/nylon blend so they mix the best properties of both types of fabrics.
 The nylon gives it strength while the wool provides comfort, insulation, and moisture-wicking capabilities.